Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by polynomial approximation

 By the latter, we obtain for the nonlinear function $f$ a representation that is based on noisy data, is polynomial, and does not require a function basis of $f$.\\

 Before we continue with the application of the feasible system set \eqref{Set_mem_TP} for data-driven system analysis and control, some comments are appropriate.

-(i) By Assumption~\ref{AssBoundDeri}, the rate of variation of the nonlinear function $f$ is bounded.
+By Assumption~\ref{AssBoundDeri}, the rate of variation of the nonlinear function $f$ is bounded.
 Therefore, we can infer the behavior of $f$ in the neighbourhood of a sample.
 A similar causality of the behavior of $f$ and samples is, e.g., also considered in set-membership identification \citep{Milanese_SysId} by a known Lipschitz constant.
-Since the bounds $M_{\alpha}$ are usually not known, we refer to \cite{MartinTP1} for their estimation by a validation procedure.
+Since the bounds $M_{\alpha}$ are usually not known, we refer to \cite{MartinTP1} for their estimation by a validation procedure and the applicability for data from a real experiment.

-(ii) The characterization of ${\Sigma}_{a}$ involves $S$ quadratic constraints on the coefficient vector $a$, and thus the complexity increases with the the number of samples.
-To reduce the computation burden, \cite{MartinTP2} (Proposition 1) suggests to compute an ellipsoidal outer approximation of ${\Sigma}_{a}$ by an SDP with LMI constraint resulting in a single quadratic constraint
+Moreover, \cite{MartinTP1} discusses the choice of $\omega$ and a combining of multiple local polynomial interpolations, i.e., a piecewise polynomial approximation, to reduce the approximation error.
+To reduce the computation burden, \cite{MartinTP2} (Proposition 1) suggests to compute the ellipsoidal outer approximation

-(iii) On the one hand, the conservatism of the set membership \eqref{Set_mem_TP} depends on the size of ${\Sigma}_a$.
-There samples close to $\omega_i$ impose tighter boundaries on ${\Sigma}_a$.
-Hence, choosing $\omega_i$, where more data is available, can lead to a less conservative ${\Sigma}_a$.
-On the other hand, the conservatism by polynomial approximation is known by $\bar{R}^{\text{poly}}[f({x})]$ and can also be influenced by the choice of $\omega_i$.
-Also the order of the polynomial approximation $k$ affects the size of $\bar{R}^{\text{poly}}[f({x})]$.
-For a more detailed discussion, we refer to \cite{MartinTP1}.
-To reduce the conservatism of set membership \eqref{Set_mem_TP} in general, the following options (iv)-(v) have been examined.

-(iv) A coarse deterministic bound $\epsilon$ on the noise amounts to to impractical inferences on $a^*$.
-To this end, \cite{MartinCS} investigates a Frequentist and Bayesian treatment for Gaussian distributed $d_i$, following the lines of \cite{Umenberger}.
+of ${\Sigma}_{a}$.
+Furthermore, \cite{MartinCS} investigates a Frequentist and Bayesian treatment for Gaussian distributed $d_i$, following the lines of \cite{Umenberger}.

-(iv) To reduce the conservatism by polynomial approximation, \cite{MartinTP1} proposes to combine multiple local polynomial interpolations, i.e., a piecewise polynomial approximation.
-To this end, the domain of $f:\mathbb{X}\subseteq\mathbb{R}^{n_x}\rightarrow\mathbb{R}$ is divided into a partition $\mathbb{X}=\bigcup_{i=1}^{n_{\text{part}}}\mathbb{X}_i$.
-For each $\mathbb{X}_i$, one set membership \eqref{Set_mem_TP} is obtained with interpolation points $\omega_1,\dots,\omega_{n_\omega}\in\mathbb{X}_i$.
-Hence, one set membership only represents the nonlinear function $f$ within a small set $\mathbb{X}_i$.
-This results into an overall smaller polynomial interpolation error at the cost of higher computational complexity. \cite{MartinTP1} indicates similarities to \cite{Milanese_SysId} and \cite{Kinky} for $k=0$.\\
+Next, we show how to verify system properties for a general nonlinear system by the derived set membership \eqref{Set_mem_TP}.
+For that purpose, \cite{MartinTP2} analyzes an unknown nonlinear continuous-time system